Choroid Plexus Carcinoma

 Where is the choroid plexus located?

-What is the treatment for choroid plexus carcinoma?
+What are the treatment options for Choroid plexus carcinoma?

-What is the prognosis for choroid plexus carcinoma?
+What is the prognosis for patients with Choroid plexus carcinoma?

 If you have any feedback, please get in touch.